RubixML/Server/README.md

 # Rubix Server
-Bring your [Rubix ML](https://github.com/RubixML/ML) models into production by serving them with one of our stand-alone model inference servers.
-Servers wrap your trained estimator in an API that can be queried locally or over the network in real-time using standard protocols.
-In addition, the library provides client implementations for making queries from your applications.
+Rubix Server is a library for bringing your trained [Rubix ML](https://github.com/RubixML/ML) models into production.
+Inference servers are stand-alone services that run on your private or public network and wrap your trained estimator in an API that can be queried locally or over the network in real-time using standard protocols.
+In addition, the library provides async-compatible client implementations for making queries to the server from your PHP applications.

+**Optimized** for low latency and high throughput **Scalable** horizontally by adding more instances **Monitoring** with real-time analytics dashboard **Robust** to common attacks and failure modes

 ## Installation
 Install Rubix Server using [Composer](https://getcomposer.org/):